Epistemix-com/epistemix-community-library/README.md

 ## Contributing Your Models
 We encourage everyone who wants to contribute their models to the Community Library to do so.
 Please follow the [instructions for contributing here](https://docs.epistemix.com/platform/community-library/#library-submission-guidelines).

+## Publishing changes to production
+When changes are ready to be pushed to the production environment, the changes __*must*__ be merged by pull request into the `production` branch.
+The `production` branch will reflect the current code of the production environment at all times.

 ### Dockerfile

 We include a Dockerfile to help with administrative tasks like dependency